melenaolsen/resume/README.md

 ___
 ### <b>SUMMARY OF QUALIFICATIONS</b>
-Math teacher with 5+ years of experience in the classroom.
+Math teacher with 5+ years of experience in the classroom particularly in underserved communities.
 As a teenager, had taught myself some basic HTML and to use an image editing software to make an early version of the family-business website, the [logos][ara], and [maps][willowmap].
 A fast learner and detail oriented, I have the determination to be successful in an intensive software development program.

 ___
 ### <b>EDUCATION & CREDENTIALS</b>